jerryheir/callstackTest/README.md

 I also used a lot of Guarding (Typescript also helped) to ensure the unexpected are handled properly.
 I used a lot of ES6/ES7 features like const, map, filter, string templates, spread parameters, arrow functions, async and await, destructuring, I used Hooks like useRef, useSelector etc. I used redux also.
 I use git for version control, though I only used the master branch.
-I thank you for these opportunity.
+I thank you for this opportunity.
 This job would mean a lot to me.